-Australian-made, left-field works of musical theatre have cemented themselves among my favourite shows of any genre seen this year.
+Australian-made, left-field works of musical theatre have cemented themselves among my favourite shows of any genre.

 The Dismissal was the first, and it’s joined now by Fangirls, a vivid, very funny and authentic celebration of youthful passion.